shradhagupta12/my-first-repo/README.md

   c.
 Fomat of deatils [ID][Authour Name][Date and Time][Index Number][Changes made].
   d. 'git log -p [ID]' will give the indepth details of changes made.

+# Note :
+  This output shows us the following:
+  Green was removed
+  Blue was added
+  Ivory was removed
+  Charcoal was added
+  Gray was removed
+  Purple was added